National Secretary: Doro Schelch , doroist-at-gmail.com

 Host List Coordinator: Walter Dieringer , walter.dieringer-at-gmx.at , +43 664 8242519

-In case you don’t know much about Servas you here may learn more:
+In case you don’t know much about Servas, here is some basic information:

 WHAT IS SERVAS?

 Servas is a world-wide network of hosts and travellers who try to get to know each other in a deeper and more meaningful way by meeting on a personal level and showing mutual interest, respect and tolerance.
 Some members belong to peace groups, others are committed to peace in less formal ways, but all have in common a wish for a more tolerant and peaceful world.
 It is fundamental to the spirit of Servas that people are accepted as travellers and hosts regardless of their race, religion, or culture.
 Hosts and travellers can be of all ages, single, couples, friends and families, and from all backgrounds.